Warrion

 There are a number of early and important references (see below) to first contact with local aboriginal inhabitants.

 Warrion Post Office opened on 24 August 1875 and closed in 1976.

 The general store was owned throughout the 1950s by George Glover and his wife, Rosie.
-The Glovers drove a Holden panel van and sold home-made lunchtime pies to schools across the district.
+The Glovers drove a Ford 100e panel van and sold home-made lunchtime pies to schools across the district.
 Mr Glover sold the pies from a pie warmer from the rear tailgate.
 His wife, Rosie, sat on the tailgate dispensing tomato sauce for a penny a serve.
 The Glovers sold meat, fish, vegetable, apple and apricot pies.

 Main rural industries included cropping of peas and onions, and dairy farming.
 Warrion has important groundwater resources which are used widely in local farming activities.
 Farming families included Leahy, Carroll, Kerr, Hay, Cowley, De Lorenzo, Monaco and Illett.

 In recent years, farms have been absorbed into larger landholdings, with an associated decline in rural population.
 Underground water storage is depleted due to incessant irrigation from large capacity bores on huge dairy farms.

 The historic stone walls have recently been roughly plundered without consideration for heritage or visual appeal.
 The walls have been bulldozed and transported for sale into metropolitan landscaping businesses by some local large dairy farming enterprises.